userzimmermann/python-modeled.netconf/README.md

 To check if the Turing Machine works, it needs an actual program.
 I took it from the **pyang** tutorial again.
-It's a very simple program for adding to numbers in unary notation separated by a **0**.
+It's a very simple program for adding to numbers in unary notation, separated by a **0**.

-Let's define it in [YAML](http://yaml.org)
+It can easily be defined [YAML](http://yaml.org).
-If you haven't installed [pyyaml]() yet:
+If you haven't installed [pyyaml](http://pyyaml.org/wiki/PyYAML) yet:

 > `pip install pyyaml`

-`%%file` is an IPython magic function:
+(`%%...` are IPython magic functions):